Malladi, Palnadu district

 Malladi is a village in Palnadu district of the Indian state of Andhra Pradesh.
-It is located in Amaravathi mandal of Guntur revenue division.
+It is located in Amaravathi mandal of Sattenapalli revenue division.
 The village forms a part of Andhra Pradesh Capital Region, under the jurisdiction of APCRDA.

 Geography

 Malladi is situated to the west of the mandal headquarters, Amaravathi, at 16.5824°N 80.2782°E. It is spread over an area of 2582 ha.
 This village and the surrounding areas of Amaravathi have a continuous history of at least 2,300 years.